 A typical bypass surgery lasts for three to six hours.
 An incision is made below the sternum and the rib cage is spread apart to expose the heart.
 Until recently, the patient was then hooked to a lung machine that supplied the body with oxygenated blood while the heart was operated on.
 Off late though, only a part of the heart is stabilized or ‘put on hold’ with advanced operating equipment.
-Which means that only a part of the heart is non-functional while the rest continues beating and supplying blood to the body during the surgery.
+This means that only a part of the heart is non-functional, while the rest continues beating and supplying blood to the body during the surgery.

-A graft (tissues from either the thoracic arteries or from the legs) is then used to redirect the blood vessel around the blockages so as to ‘bypass’ the blockage and ensure a continuous supply of blood to the heart.
+A graft (tissues from either the thoracic arteries or from the legs) is then used to redirect the blood vessel around the blockages to ‘bypass’ the blockage and ensure a continuous supply of blood to the heart.

 With the advancement in technology, doctors are now also able to carry out the surgery by making just a 3-inch incision in the chest.
 However, this isn’t possible for all bypass surgeries.

 Typically, a person who has undergone bypass surgery needs to stay at the hospital for at least 5-6 days.